Social conditioning

 Social conditioning is the sociological process of training individuals in a society to respond in a manner generally approved by the society in general and peer groups within society.
 The concept is stronger than that of socialization, which is the process of inheriting norms, customs and ideologies.
 Manifestations of social conditioning are vast, but they are generally categorized as social patterns and social structures including nationalism, education, employment, entertainment, popular culture, religion, spirituality and family life.
-The social structure in which an individual finds him or herself influences and can determine their social actions and responses.
+The social structure in which an individual finds themselves influences and can determine their social actions and responses.

 Social conditioning represents the environment and personal experience in the nature and nurture debate.
 Society in general and peer groups within society set the norms which shape the behavior of actors within the social system.
 Though society shapes individuals; however, it was the individual who made society to begin with and society in turn shaped and influenced us.
 Emile Durkheim who really played an important role in the theory of social facts, explained and talked how what was once a mere idea which in this case Durkheim is talking about society has turned out to be a thing which basically controls and dictates us.

 Socialization

 Social conditioning is directly related to the particular culture that one is involved in.
 In You May Ask Yourself, Dalton Conley, a professor of sociology at New York University, states that "culture affects us.
 It's transmitted to us through different processes, with socialization—our internalization of society's values, beliefs and norms—being the main one."
-The particular manner or influence that one is exposed to is associated by the herd that he or she is involved in.
+The particular manner or influence that one is exposed to is associated by the herd that they are involved in.
 Social conditioning bases its principals on the natural need for an animal to be a part of a pack.